exsonic/CorpusAnalysis/README.md

 This code is for research use of public companies' news corpus.
 Its IP belongs to USC Marshall Business School.

-This research's corpus from FECTIVA Database, including all journal and articles of public companies in certain field.
+This research's corpus from FACTIVA Database, including all journal and articles of public companies in certain field.

 Features
 ---------